 “I had the honor of watching Sam work tirelessly day by day, issue by issue and goal by goal and take advantage of every single opportunity afforded to him,” said former Audubon Superintendent Kristie Stutler.
 “He is a hard-working, intelligent, good humored, responsible adult and I cannot think of anyone more deserving of this award.
 Sam truly is an exemplar for other young adults to follow.”

 The award is given annually to a person under the age of 28 who is either involved in Kentucky’s juvenile justice system or has been through the system and works to better the lives of youth.

-On June 18, Sam Marra received the Kentucky Spirit of Youth Award from the Juvenile Justice Advisory Board.
+On June 18, 2015, Sam accepted the Kentucky Spirit of Youth Award at the Juvenile Justice Advisory Board meeting.